M

 TEFL certification requirements

 One of the most widespread requirements to teach English abroad is a TEFL certificate, also known as a TESOL certificate.
 TEFL and TESOL are often used interchangeably, although there are some slight differences.
 Most employers will require a 120-hour TEFL/TESOL certification.
-Some may look for specialized certificates, for example, a Teaching English to Young Learners and Teenagers Specialized Certification.
+Some may look for specialized certificates, as well (for example, a Teaching English to Young Learners and Teenagers Specialized Certification).
 Look for online TEFL certification from an accredited provider.

 Learn more about the differences between TEFL and TESOL certifications.